AlanLoh/nenupy/docs/instru/array_configuration.rst

 Array combinations
 ^^^^^^^^^^^^^^^^^^

-Array combinations may be useful in some specific cases, or to ease the manipulation of :class:`~nenupy.instru.interferometer.Inteferometer` objects while programming.
+Array combinations may be useful in some specific cases, or to ease the manipulation of :class:`~nenupy.instru.interferometer.Interferometer` objects while programming.

 Two :class:`~nenupy.instru.interferometer.Interferometer` instances are merged with the use of ``+`` operator.
 This operation takes care of duplicated elements belong to both of the summed instances.